BxCppDev/Bayeux/README.rst

    $ bxquery --help
 ..

-Fell free to provide a ``bayeux_unsetup`` shell function to come back to the initial state of the shell.
+Fell free to provide a ``do_bayeux_unsetup`` shell function to come back to the initial state of the shell or simply terminate the shell when you are done with Bayeux.

 Documentation